geoMOC/gmoc-mpg-gis/docs/units/_unit02/unit02-02_marked_assignment.md

 Please note that it should be a *short* communication.
 The page number of your article should be clearly less than ten pages.
 {: .notice--info}
+### Further Notes

+Please use the upcoming spotlight units as a sort of guideline and a source of inspiration for the compilation.